rabbitControl/RCP/RCPSpecification.md

 ## RCP Levels:
 - __Value__: Number, String, Color, … This is the value without visual representation
 - __Widget__ (optional): Button, Slider, … This is the visual representation of a Value.
 A Widget must be implemented client-side.
 The protocol defines standard widgets for basic types.
 Optionally complex types can be added when needed.
-- __Layout__ (optional): Placement of widgets on a screen: The Layouting of Widgets defines how widgets are placed on screen by defining standard containers.
-- __Style__ (optional): Look (colors, shading, ...) of widgets on a screen: CSS styling of widgets

-The first draft version of RCP only defines 1.
-(Values) and 2.
-(Widgets)

 -> Have a look at the [Value Specification](RCPValue.md)